 Warm salads are a perfect way to include vegetables through the cooler months.
 Seasonal vegetables work well here such as fennel and orange.
-When braised and caramalised, fennel changes from an aniseed taste through to a sweet and creamy flavour, that omits perfumes of cinnamon when it cooks.
-This recipe is adapted from Mark Jensen’s The Urban Cook.
+When braised and caramelised, fennel changes from an aniseed taste through to a sweet and creamy flavour, that omits perfumes of cinnamon when it cooks.
+This Warm Caramelised Fennel, Orange and Tomato Salad recipe is adapted from Mark Jensen’s The Urban Cook.

 - 6 people

 - cooking time

 - 15-20 minutes

 - 2 handfuls of flat leaf parsley, roughly chopped

 Trim the fennel tops and the bottom core from the fennel.
 Slice in half and then slice again into quarters, then slice the quarters in half once more.
 Cut the skin and pith from the oranges and then segment the oranges.
 Place the segments in a bowl and squeeze the juice from the remaining oranges.

 Cook fennel in a fry pan with a good lug of oil.
 Allow to caramelise on one side, then flip over.
 This should take around 3-4 minutes on each side.
 Once caramelised, add the orange juice with the vinegar and allow to reduce by a third.
 Now add in the orange segments and tomatoes and toss to combine.
 Allow to heat through for 5 minutes and then toss through the parsley.
 Season and serve.